Alisah-Ozcan/HE_GPU/README.md

+# Notice: This Repository is No Longer Maintained, can be accessed the restructured library here (https://github.com/Alisah-Ozcan/HEonGPU).

-This study is a part of Alişah Özcan's master's thesis and was done for educational purposes.
+This study is a part of Alişah Özcan's master's thesis(https://research.sabanciuniv.edu/id/eprint/49756/1/10602991.%C3%96zcan.pdf) and was done for educational purposes.
 This library contains part of (https://eprint.iacr.org/2022/1222) work.
 There may be shortcomings.